-experience and owners for their land's suitability for farming), and 2) identifying further support services participants need.
-Some programs limit participation to seekers with several years of experience in farming, while others allow anyone to access their list and contact prospective matches, but may limit additional staff time devoted to inexperienced seekers.
+experience in farming, while others allow anyone to access their list and contact prospective matches, but may limit additional staff time devoted to inexperienced seekers.
 Screening methods may include questions on an application form, intake interviews and occasionally site visits to evaluate a property (not widely recommended by staff due to the time-intensive nature of this work).